IRTF-HRPC/drafts/draft-political.md

 ===============

 Politics
-: (from Greek: Politiká: Politika, definition "affairs of the commons") is the process of making decisions applying to all members of a diverse group with conflicting interests.
+: (from Greek: Politiká: Politika, definition "affairs of the commons") is the process of making decisions that apply to all members of a diverse group with conflicting interests.
 More narrowly, it refers to achieving and exercising positions of governance or organized control over a community.
-Furthermore, politics is the study or practice of the distribution of power and resources within a given community as well as the interrelationship(s) between communities. (adapted from {{HagueHarrop}})
+Furthermore, politics is the study or practice of the distribution of power and resources within a given community as well as the inter-relationship(s) between communities. (adapted from {{HagueHarrop}}).

 Affordances
 : The possibilities that are provided to an actor through the ordering of an environment by a technology.
 This means that a technology does not determine what is possible, but that it invites specific kinds of behavior, and in that process shapes the behavior of users, without absolutely determining it.